-The Romanian government, which claimed to be against the project during the election, have voted a law project in favour of the gold mining company, the final decision have been taken by the Parliament, which have chosen to reject the law in December 2013.
-A law of ecocide would have prevented years of confrontation and would insure that this project (or some others) will not be implemented later on.
+The Romanian government, which claimed to be against the project during the election, have voted for a law project in favour of the gold mining company, the final decision has been taken by the Parliament, which has chosen to reject the law in December 2013.
+A law of ecocide would have prevented years of confrontation and would insure that this project (or others alike) will not be implemented.

 Explanatory video: here

 The Talvivaara mine in Sotkamo was granted a license to mine nickel in 2006.
 The local activist group « Stop Talvivaara » claims that since 2008 they also started to extract uranium without official permission.
 Despite the fact that this represents a violation of environmental legislation, it also led to a huge environmental disaster in 2012.
 Indeed, several leaks in the waste-water pool happened in 2008, 2010 and 2012.
 The last one demonstrates high concentrations of nickel and uranium into the nearby lakes.
 This just represents one case of ecocide happening here in Europe.
 An ecocide law could stop not only this but many others.http://www.stoptalvivaara.org/fi/en_adressi.html.